patkelly174/NP-FinalProject/README.md

 ## Description

-Program that
+Program that will collect all the apartments availible to rent on apartments.com and compile a list based on price and size.

 ## Deliverables

-List all the things you want to deliver by the end of the semester.
+A working program that will be able to get a readable list with the most cost effective apartments in the area.

 ## Features
+1. Get apartments from the website
-List all the features of your application in the order of priority.
+2. Show the cheapest apartments in the area
-1. Feature #1
-2. Feature #2
-3. Feature #3
-...
+3. Show the most cost effective apartments in the area
+4. Use the data to organize the list.

 ## Team members